-Daniel Mueller, fiction/nonfiction
+Daniel Mueller, fiction

-Daniel has written two collections of short stories: How Animals Mate (Overlook Press, 1999), which won the Sewanee Fiction Prize, and Nights I Dreamed of Hubert Humphrey, released in 2013 by Outpost 19 Books.
-His work has appeared in numerous journals and anthologies, including The Iowa Review, The Missouri Review, Joyland, The Cincinnati Review, Gargoyle, CutBank, Prairie Schooner, Surreal South, Another Chicago Magazine, StoryQuarterly, The Mississippi Review, Story, The Crescent Review, and Playboy.
-He is the recipient of fellowships from the National Endowment for the Arts, Massachusetts Cultural Council, Fine Arts Work Center in Provincetown, Henfield Foundation, University of Virginia, and Iowa Writers’ Workshop.
-He directs the creative writing program at University of New Mexico and teaches on the creative writing faculty of the low-residency M.F.A. program at Queens University in Charlotte.
+Daniel Mueller is the author of two collections of short fiction, How Animals Mate (Overlook Press 1999), winner of the Sewanee Fiction Prize, and Nights I Dreamed of Hubert Humphrey (Outpost 19 Books 2013).
+His work has appeared in numerous magazines and journals, including The Missouri Review, The Iowa Review, Prairie Schooner, The Cincinnati Review, Gargoyle, Story Quarterly, CutBank, Joyland, The Writing Disorder, Another Chicago Magazine, the Mississippi Review, Story, and Playboy.
+New writing recently appeared in The Iowa Review and Gargoyle.
+He teaches at the University of New Mexico and on the faculty of the low-residency M.F.A. program at Queens University of Charlotte.

 Jon Pineda, advanced poetry